WillyJimmyDev/simple-quiz/README.md

 * Create a MySQL database called 'simple-quiz'
 * Import simple-quiz.sql into MySQL using a tool like phpmyadmin.
 * Change credentials in /SimpleQuiz/Utils/Base/SampleConfig.php.
-* If users aren't required to login to take a quiz, change $requireauth to false in /SimpleQuiz/Utils/Base/SampleConfig .php.
 * Rename SampleConfig.php to Config.php
 * Default web admin user is example@gmail.com with password of 123456
 * Navigate to the web accessible folder in your browser.